Meet The Quantum Challengers: Teams Explore Smart Solutions For Smart Coatings

 USC: Transforming Corrosion Resistance with Quantum Simulations

-The USC team, led by Naman Jain, chose the challenge of smart coatings for corrosion inhibition due to its practical significance and the transformative potential of quantum computing.
+The USC team, composed of Naman Jain and Rosa Di Felice, chose the challenge of smart coatings for corrosion inhibition due to its practical significance and the transformative potential of quantum computing.
 Jain explains, “Corrosion is not just a maintenance issue; it’s a critical problem that affects the safety, efficiency, and longevity of vehicles and aircraft.
 In industries like automotive and aviation, the costs associated with corrosion are enormous, both in terms of economic losses and safety risks.
 Traditional methods for developing anti-corrosive coatings are often time-consuming and expensive.
 We saw this challenge as an opportunity to apply quantum computing to create more effective solutions that can be implemented faster and more efficiently.”

 Jain continues, “Quantum computing offers a unique advantage in simulating molecular interactions with a level of precision that classical computers struggle to achieve.
 By accurately modeling these interactions, we can predict how different materials will behave in corrosive environments, leading to the development of coatings that are not only more durable but also more environmentally friendly.
 This challenge allowed us to bring together our backgrounds in computational chemistry, quantum computing, and surface science to address a problem that has significant real-world implications.”